Elastic materials

 Initially stressed solids

 The driving question is how to mathematically describe the mechanical response of residually stressed solids?
 Our main contribution has been revealing a new symmetry, a result from conservation of energy, that restricts the possible mechanical responses.
+The image at the top of this page shows arrows which indicate the direction of the residual stress of a thick tube.
+The material is in equilibrium.

 This is what happens when you cut a residually stressed elastic rubber ball.
 The movement is powered by the release of the residual stress.